joshuar/go-hass-agent/docs/development/README.md

 ### Packages

-Go Hass Agent uses [Goreleaser](https://goreleaser.com/intro/) to create packages for Fedora, Arch and Ubuntu and [fyne-cross](https://github.com/fyne-io/fyne-cross) to create packages for Debian.
+Go Hass Agent uses [goreleaser](https://goreleaser.com/intro/) to create packages for Fedora, Arch, and Ubuntu and [fyne-cross](https://github.com/fyne-io/fyne-cross) to create packages for Debian.

-To build a “local-only” package with Goreleaser:
+To build a “local-only” package with `goreleaser`:

 ```shell
 goreleaser release --snapshot --clean